manhnguyen1998/book-note/System Design Interview by Xu/Chapter 4 Design a rate limiter.md

 After the rate limiter is put in the place, it is important to gather analytics data to check whether the rate limiter is effective.
 We want to make sure
 - The rate limiting algorithm is effective
 - The rate limiting rules are effective

+# Step 4 Wrap up
+Avoid being rate limited.
+Design your client with best practice
+- Use client cache to avoid making frequent API call
+- Understand the limit and do not send too many requests in a short time frame
+- Include code to catch exceptions or errors so your client can gracefully recover from exceptions
+- Add sufficient back off time to retry logic